AdaCompNUS/CS4278-5478-Project-Materials/README.md

   If you adopt a end-to-end neural network learning approach, provide the network architecture diagram.
 Explain your architecture choices, algorithms and modules, if any.

-Note:
-1. Oscillating in place may generate a high score in the simulator, but will be penalized in our evaluation.
-This is a flaw in the Duckietown simulator.
-See the Forum post under *High cumulative reward but "ridiculous" policy*.
-2. Evaluation for each map and each episode will take maximally 1500 steps.
-3. Git pull this project repository and use the correct maps (with stop signs) to generate your control files.

-Organize your submission folder **strictly** according to the following structure:
+- Organize your submission folder **strictly** according to the following structure:
 ```
 student_id.zip
 |-- report.pdf